 In the Year 1 investment options assessment, seven delivery partners/channels were considered to deliver work on ocean accounts for the BPF.
 This appraisal case reconsiders these partners/channels and evaluates which is the most suitable for continuing work on ocean accounting.

-In the year one appraisal, ProBlue was ruled out prior to the application of the BPF investment criteria due to a lack of focus on ocean accountsand the inability of the UK to earmark money invested in ProBlue to the development of these, therefore not guaranteeing our stated outcomes.
+In the year one appraisal, ProBlue was ruled out prior to the application of the BPF investment criteria due to a lack of focus on ocean accounts, therefore not guaranteeing our stated outcomes.
 This assessment remains consistent for Years 2 to 4 and therefore investment via ProBlue is again ruled out prior to the application of the BPF investment criteria.
 This left six delivery partners/channels to be assessed using the BPF investment criteria.
 The remaining six delivery partners/channels considered were bilateral programming, World Bank Natural Capital Programme (NCP), UNESCAP, UNSD, GOAP, UK-led partnership for accounts.

 BPF investment criteria are split into two stages, each delivery partner or channel must successfully pass stage one to be considered against the stage two criteria.
 Stage 1 criteria are poverty reduction potential, environmental benefit potential, do no harm, UK Government priorities and in-country alignment.
 Stage 2 criteria are financial soundness, delivery and implementation potential, additionality and mobilising potential finance and stakeholders.